 One way to manage this defense online is to address and suppress negative content as soon as possible, each time it appears.

 The first thing to do is to check if the content violates one of Google’s guidelines, for example, perhaps the content discloses confidential information.
-If that’s the case, you can use one of Google’s legal help tools to have the content removed.
+If that’s the case, you can use one of Google’s legal help tools to remove negative information.

 If no guidelines have been violated, you can try to directly contact the webmaster of the site where the content is published, or the creator of the content, to request removal.
 This is often achieved by reaching a mutual agreement, which may include a monetary settlement.